usds/SME-QA-Website/pages/case-studies/doi.md

 * Sysadmin - Network Infrastructure
 * Sysadmin - Patch Management

-The announcement will most likely close on Friday May 3rd after receiving over 200 applications.
-NPS will now start the [resume review process](/hiring-phases/pre-qualification-resume-review/).
+The announcement closed on Friday May 3rd after receiving 224 applications.
+After SME resume review, 116 applicants will not move forward.
+After tiebreakers are decided, NPS will start the [interview phase](/hiring-phases/first-interview/).